Yord/shargs/README.md

 The command-line option DSL, the parser DSL, and the usage documentation DSL combined give you a very flexible way to write command-line programs.

-Find out more in the [writing programs with shargs](#writing-programs-with-shargs) section.
+Find out more in the [building command-line parsers with shargs](#building-command-line-parsers-with-shargs) section.

 </details>